artem-tok/artem-tok/README.md

 - 👋 Hi, I’m Artem T (@artem-tok)
 - 👀 I’m interested in Data Science and Bioinformatics, Probability Theory and Statistics
-- 🌱 I’m currently learning Data Science, including Machine Learning
+- 🌱 I’m currently learning Data Science, Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: artemt24@gmail.com